By Carolanne Chavanne, CFP®

 Permanent life insurance policies cover the holder for their entire life.
-Some of these policies also carry a savings or investment component.
-According to US News, this cash value "grows tax-deferred over time and may be withdrawn or borrowed against while you're still alive."
-But remember that withdrawing these funds will decrease the policy's death benefit unless the funds are repaid.2
+Some of these policies also carry savings or investment components.
+According to US News, this cash value “grows tax-deferred over time and may be withdrawn or borrowed against while you’re still alive.”
+But remember that withdrawing these funds will decrease the policy’s death benefit unless the funds are repaid.2

 There are a few permanent life insurance options, including whole life (sometimes called "traditional" life insurance) and universal life.
-Each of these policies has its pros and cons.
+Each of these policies has its own pros and cons.

 When considering which life insurance policy is right for you, think about the following factors: